 The Green Team also maintains the school garden and donates the produce to the local food bank.
 Students also volunteer at the food bank located across the street from the elementary school.
 This program is an open a platform for our students to learn more about the cultures they interact with.
 Students will be fundraising for an eventual trip to the Philippines to meet the children they sponsor.
 This is an ongoing project that will continue indefinitely.Students volunteer their time to work in the garden, collect recyclables from the campus, special events, and the community.
 They also volunteer on weekends to redeem recyclables.

-These awards are sponsored by the Whole Earth and Watershed Festival and Renew Dermatology and Laser Center.
+These awards are sponsored by the Whole Earth and Watershed Festival The California Teachers Association, and Renew Dermatology and Laser Center.